-• First-aid kit (e.g., location, contents, maintenance responsibility, etc.) First-aid kits are located in each lab:

-MRL 1043: On top of the refrigerator by the hallway exit

-MRL 1050: Two are located near the hallway exit

-MRL 1051: On bookcase by door to hallway

-MRL 1052: On desk by balance

-It is responsibility of the Lab TD to maintain the first aid kits.
+First-aid kit (e.g., location, contents, maintenance responsibility, etc.) First-aid kits are located in each lab: MRL 1043: Near the emergency shower and eye wash station MRL 1050: Located near the hallway exit MRL 1051: On bookcase by door to hallway MRL 1052: On desk by balance It is responsibility of the Lab TD to maintain the first aid kits.